prajwal-2201/Predicting-and-Analyzing-Air-Quality-Patterns/README.md

     ```

 4.  **Run the Analysis**
-    The entire analysis is contained within the `air_quality_analysis.ipynb` colab Notebook.
+    The entire analysis is contained within the `Air_quality.ipynb` colab Notebook.
 Google colab  to run it.
     ```bash
     Google Colab
     ```